 Why do employees claim stress at work and how can these issues be effectively and proactively addressed?
-Catherine Wilson, Head of the Employment Team at law firm Keebles LLP, is here to shed light on how employers can address workplace stress before it gets to the claims stage.
+Catherine Wilson, Employment Partner at W Legal Limited, is here to shed light on how employers can address workplace stress before it gets to the claims stage.

 As much as it may feel like it sometimes, stress in the workplace was not invented in 2020!
 The Health and Safety Executive reported over 600,000 people in the UK were already experiencing work related stress, depression, or anxiety in 2018-2019, which amounts to 44% of all work-related illness.
 Post Covid-19, it seems inevitable that these stress levels in the workplace will increase and employers need to be prepared to deal with this very real issue.